What is PBIS at Lee County High School?

 What are the Responsibilities of the LCHS PBIS Team?

-- Meet monthly to discuss PBIS program initiatives
+- Meet twice monthly to discuss PBIS program initiatives

-- Monitors the implementation of the PBIS program
+- Monitor the implementation of the PBIS program

-- Reviews student discipline data and develops interventions to address specific school needs
+- Review student discipline data and develop interventions to address specific school needs

 - Organizes school-wide reward activities